Vestal High School: Academics

 Vestal High School is one of the only two schools in the Binghamton area to offer the International Baccalaureate (IB) program.
 It has been an IB World School since January 1998.
 Advanced Placement (AP) courses are also offered.
 In general, there are over 225 courses that are offered to students.
 Vestal High School was ranked #494 on the 2007 Newsweek list of the top 1,200 high schools in the United States based on participation of students in AP and IB programs.
 Many students have qualified for the National Merit Scholarship Program with a total of six finalists in 2006.
 A significant number of graduates have attended Ivy League universities.

 Languages taught include: French, German, Mandarin Chinese, and Spanish.

 Diplomas

 International Baccalaureate

 The IB Program began during the 1999–2000 school year.

 The program has become increasingly popular at Vestal High School with the majority of the students taking at least one AP, IB, or Honors course.
 In 2005, 259 students took 327 AP exams with 200 IB exams also administered.
+During the 2022-2023 academic year, 50% of juniors and seniors took at least one AP or IB course, with 4 students graduating with the full IB diploma.